 Even a picky eater will be more willing to sample vegetables and fruit they have personally grown.
 If not, you still have some fresh produce for your kitchen, and your children got to enjoy the process of watching the plants grow and ripen.

-Watermelons, vining peas and beans are fun to watch as they climb fences or cages.
-Even as an adult I find it fascinating that the more pods I harvest from these plants, the more flowers and pods they produce.
+Watermelons, vining peas, and beans are fun to watch as they climb fences or cages.
+Even as an adult I find it fascinating that the more pods I harvest from these plants, the more flowers and the pods they produce.

 Beans and potatoes don't have to be purchased specifically for planting.
-If you can spare a handful of dried bean or a potato from the pantry then you have a cheap, fun start on your child's vegetable garden.
+If you can spare a handful of dried beans or a potato from the pantry, then you have a cheap, fun start on your child's vegetable garden.